lA form of communication we thought was dead is now making a comeback. You can venture a few guesses.

 With all that digital marketing, the email open rate is only 20-40%.
 To combat the low open rates, marketers send more and more emails.
 Break out from the crowd and give your target customer a break from the screens.
 They’ll thank you for not crowding their inbox.

-Direct mail marketing was once a huge part of the industry.
+Direct mail marketing was once a huge part of the industry, as we can reed here.
 People still receive flyers from their local grocery store and the occasional promotion from credit card companies, but for the most part, mailboxes are empty.
 The distress over tons of “junk” mail has now turned its attention to junk emails, and people now pay more attention when they receive physical letters.

 It’s true, people are still quick to toss mail they deem as junk.
 Impersonal, gimmicky marketing materials in direct mail envelopes can be easy to spot and throw in the trash.